 Healthy identity development is critical to fostering resiliency, self-love and emotional growth.
 Children can recognize and celebrate their own cultures and cultural identities while also respecting and honoring the experiences of others.

 - Community: Discuss what a community looks, sounds and feels like.
 Create a piece of artwork, poem, sculpture or song that illustrates this concept.
 Ask children to reflect on questions, such as:

 - Heritage: Explain heritage to children in kid-friendly language.
 For example, heritage is the family history and cultural practices given to us by our ancestors.
 Elaborate that our ancestors are people in our family who lived before us.
 Reinforce that many people have more than one heritage.
 Involve children in thinking about the languages, music and traditions that are part of their heritage.
-Support children in developing an appreciation for the cultures of others by watching Emma Stevens sing “Blackbird” in Mi'kmaq, or reading “Fry Bread: A Native American Family Tradition” by Kevin Noble Maillard, which beautifully illustrates Maillard’s multiracial heritage as a member of the Mekusukey band of the Seminole Nation and a Black American.
+Support children in developing an appreciation for the cultures of others by watching Emma Stevens sing “Blackbird” in Mi'kmaq, or reading “Fry Bread: A Native American Family Tradition” written by Kevin Noble Maillard and illustrated by Juana Martinez-Neal, which beautifully illustrates Maillard’s multiracial heritage as a member of the Mekusukey band of the Seminole Nation and as a Black American.